-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 /delete in the path.
 This way, we can call the delete action just by visiting the corresponding URL.

-Note: If you plan to implement a strict REST interface, then you would have to use the
+Note: if you plan to implement a strict REST interface, then you would have to use the

-DELETEmethod and remove the
+DELETE method and remove the

-/deletepart of the path.
+/delete part of the path.

-We can name parameters in the path by surrounding the word in brackets ({ … }).
-Since we are going to identify notes by a slug, we add
+We can name parameters in the path by surrounding the word in curly braces.
+Since we’re going to identify notes by a slug, we add

-{slug} to each path, with the exception of the PUT route; we don’t need it there because we are not going to interact with a specific note, but to create one.
+POST route; we don’t need it there because we’re not going to interact with a specific note, but to create one.

 You can read more about Hapi.js routes on the official documentation.